 Back Up Your Tax Returns Locally and Offsite

 Once you’ve got all your tax return files in a single location, back them up.
 Start by saving your data locally using Time Machine, Windows Backup, cloning software, or whichever method you prefer.
 Don’t rest on your laurels with that, though: you need offsite backup, too, to make sure that your data is safe no matter what happens.

 Backblaze customer?
 Rest assured that Backblaze backs up that folder you created safely and securely.
 Backblaze backs up all your important files.

 Encrypt your tax records when transmitting and storing them in the cloud.
 Encryption is built-in to Backblaze.
 The same can’t be said for all cloud services, so check with other services to make they protect your data.
 Password-protecting individual files and folders adds another layer of protection.

 If you’re not ready to come up with a complete backup strategy and are just looking for a quick fix, start with Backblaze and a USB thumbstick.
 Copy your files to the thumbstick and store it somewhere safe.
 If you’re not already backing up your computer, we can help.
 We’ve published guidelines for you in our Computer Backup Guide.

-Intuit offered a Backup to Cloud service as a pilot program for Turbotax customers.
-I used it to store my 2014 returns, but then I got an email cancelling the service the following year.
+Intuit used to offer a Backup to Cloud service for Turbotax customers.
+They later canceled the service the following year.
 Intuit gave only a short period to save the data before deleting it.
-That was a critical reminder for me not to trust any cloud services alone – I should have kept that data local.
+That was a critical reminder for anyone to keep multiple copies of important documents.

 It may sound odd coming from us (as a cloud storage company), but we wouldn’t depend alone on iCloud or any other cloud storage or sync solution.
 Keep a local backup and a cloud backup — that way you’ll be able to restore no matter what happens.